-Although electrical LOTO verification/testing is only properly performed on de-energized equipment, there can be occasional surprises (e.g., multiple feeds or sources, or stored electrical energy) and such verification may indeed be on or near unexpectedly energized (live) electrical parts.
+ALL LOTO: Although electrical LOTO verification/testing is only properly performed on de-energized equipment, there can be occasional surprises (e.g., multiple feeds or sources, or stored electrical energy) and such verification may indeed be on or near unexpectedly energized (live) electrical parts.
 As such, electrical LOTO verification shall be treated as "working on or near."
-The qualified worker must approach the hazard with the assumption that the system is energized until it is verified to be de-energized, and as such must follow the guidelines presented in Appendixes G, H, I, J, K, L, and M for determining approach boundaries and PPE.
-These Appendixes were derived from NFPA 70E, "Standard for Electrical Safety Requirements for Employee Workplaces."
+The qualified worker must approach the hazard with the assumption that the system is energized until it is verified to be de-energized, and as such must follow the guidelines presented in NFPA 70E for determining approach boundaries and PPE.
 The "working on or near" or "working hot" permit is not required for LOTO verification/testing.